BIMSBbioinfo/bimsbbioinfo.github.io/team.markdown

 ### Dan Munteanu

-#### System Administrator
+#### System Engineer

-Dan provides technical (IT) support for BIMSB users, maintenance for BIMSB servers and scientific software installation on cluster nodes.
-He is also involved in cluster maintenance tasks.
+Dan's big challenge is to maintain, extend and keep safe the BIMSB's IT infrastructure consisting of  application servers, virtualization systems, storage, databases and dedicated systems used to analyze the biological data.
+Most of these systems are based on open source technologies (inclusing the operating systems/Linux) and they are designed based on the idea that a scientist must do science and not to loose time with unfriendly IT systems - and, of course, this cannot be done wihout a very close relationship with the users.

 ##### Previous Work Experience:

-- 2013- , System Administrator , MDC/ BIMSB
+- 2013- , System Administrator/Engineer , MDC/ BIMSB
 - 2009-2013, System Administrator, Alexandru Ioan Cuza University of Iasi, Romania
 - 2003-2009, System Administrator, Cersanit SA, Romania